Editor’s note: This is an updated version of a blog post published on August 4, 2016.

-The report is worth reading in full, but a key takeaway is the statistic that only 10 percent of teachers in England use maths textbooks as the basis for their teaching.
-If you look at Singapore, that number jumps from 10 percent to 70 percent — a huge gap.
+The report is worth reading in full, but a key takeaway is that only 10 percent of teachers in England use maths textbooks as the basis for their teaching.
+In Singapore, that number jumps to 70 percent — a huge gap.

 This ‘very problematic’ ethos, Oates concludes, is a contributing factor in England’s poor maths performance in international league tables.
-Recently, he spoke to that fact at our leadership conference: ‘It’s not surprising that textbook use is so low; the quality hasn’t been great.
-But the low use has also been driven by an anti-textbook ethos.’
+Recently, he spoke to that fact at our leadership conference.
+“It’s not surprising that textbook use is so low; the quality hasn’t been great.
+But the low use has also been driven by an anti-textbook ethos,” Oates says.

 Watch the talk in full:

 Tim Oates' research into high-performing education systems and use of textbooks